Measurement of Gas Exchange

 Arterial Blood Gas (ABG) Sampling

-ABG sampling is done to obtain accurate measures of arterial oxygen partial pressure (PaO2), arterial carbon dioxide partial pressure (PaCO2), and arterial pH; these variables adjusted for the patient’s temperature allow for calculation of bicarbonate level (which can also be measured directly from venous blood) and SaO2.
+ABG sampling is done to obtain accurate measures of the partial pressure of arterial oxygen (PaO2), the partial pressure of arterial carbon dioxide (PaCO2), and arterial pH; these variables, adjusted for the patient’s temperature, allow for calculation of bicarbonate level (which can also be measured directly from venous blood) and oxygen saturation.
 ABG sampling can also accurately measure carboxyhemoglobin and methemoglobin.

 Under sterile conditions, a 22- to 25-gauge needle attached to a heparin-treated syringe is inserted just proximal to the maximal impulse of the radial arterial pulse and advanced slightly distally into the artery until pulsatile blood is returned.
 Systolic blood pressure is usually sufficient to push back the syringe plunger.
 After 3 to 5 mL of blood is collected, the needle is quickly withdrawn, and firm pressure is applied to the puncture site to facilitate hemostasis.
-Simultaneously, the ABG specimen is placed on ice to reduce oxygen consumption and carbon dioxide production by WBCs and is sent to the laboratory.
+Simultaneously, the ABG specimen is placed on ice to reduce oxygen consumption and carbon dioxide production by white blood cells and is sent to the laboratory.

-Hypoxemia is a decrease in the partial pressure of oxygen (PO2) in arterial blood; hypoxia is a decrease in the PO2 in the tissue.
 ABGs accurately assess the presence of hypoxemia, which is generally defined as a PaO2 low enough to reduce the SaO2 below 90% (ie, PaO2 < 60 mm Hg).
-Abnormalities in hemoglobin (eg, methemoglobin), higher temperatures, lower pH, and higher levels of 2,3-diphosphoglycerate reduce hemoglobin SaO2 despite an adequate PaO2, as indicated by the oxyhemoglobin dissociation curve.
+Abnormalities in hemoglobin (eg, methemoglobin), higher temperatures, lower pH, and higher levels of 2,3-diphosphoglycerate reduce hemoglobin SaO2 despite an adequate PaO2, as indicated by the oxyhemoglobin dissociation curve (see figure Oxyhemoglobin Dissociation Curve).

 Arterial oxyhemoglobin saturation is related to PO2.
 PO2 at 50% saturation (P50) is normally 27 mm Hg.